 Though most large companies would prefer to file Chapter 13, partly because it is less expensive to do so, this is not always possible.
-If a company wants to restructure its finances, but has accumulated too much debt to meet Chapter 13’s eligibility requirements, Chapter 11 may be be an extremely helpful safety net.
+If a company wants to restructure its finances but has accumulated too much debt to meet Chapter 13’s eligibility requirements, Chapter 11 may be an extremely helpful safety net.
 If Chapter 13 is not a feasible option because the business debt is too large or because the business owns several mortgaged properties, filing for a Chapter 11 bankruptcy is recommended.

 Reasons for Filing Chapter 11